billcccheng/ptt-search/README.md

 [PTT](https://en.wikipedia.org/wiki/PTT_Bulletin_Board_System), in Taiwan and is build in [react](https://facebook.github.io/react-native/).
 The website is deployed [here](https://billcccheng.github.io/ptt-search/).

+**Note: This Repository and App is intended for good use.
+The ultimate goal of this application is to make all information on PTT transparent to others and to bring benefits for people.
+This does not include exploiting information on PTT for personal gains. e.g. I did not put the Stock Board into the web application for a reason, people should not try to make money out of this app.**

 ## Installation
 First clone the repository.
 ```